 Teaching is an essential element of graduate education.
 As such, all graduate students are required to serve as Teaching Assistants for either two regular academic terms or one regular term plus one six-week summer session.
-Qualified teaching activities must include contact with students such as teaching in a laboratory course or as recitation instructor.
-In order to satisfy the teaching requirement, the teaching assistant must have student contact hours (as in a recitation) for at least one semester.
+Qualified teaching activities must include contact with students, such as teaching in a laboratory course or as recitation instructor.
+In order to satisfy the teaching requirement, the teaching assistant must have student contact hours for at least one semester.
 The teaching requirement cannot be satisfied under any circumstances through teaching responsibilities that consist entirely of grading (e.g., homework/exam/lab grading).
-Exemptions from the teaching requirements may be granted if both the student and research advisor agree that an exemption is in the best interest of the student.
-Students should familiarize themselves with the University's Teaching Support (available through Center for Instruction Development and Distance Education, CIDDE).
+In some cases, when the teaching requirement does not align with the career plans of a student, the student can be exempted from the requirement upon the request of both the student and the research advisor.
+Students should familiarize themselves with the University's Teaching Support (available through University Center for Teaching and Learning (UCTL).
 The Department maintains several documents to aid in teaching which may be found at the Department's web site under Graduate Program; titles include "Responsibilities of Teaching Assistants and Teaching Fellows," "Guidelines for Proctoring Exams," "Resource Room Guidelines," "Guidelines of Financial Support," and "Contractual Obligations."

 Students will be graded on their teaching performance.
-A committee comprised of the Associate Chair of the Department, the Chair of the Graduate Admissions Committee, and the Director of Graduate Studies will determine teaching grades.
+A committee comprised of the Chair of the Department, the Chair of the Graduate Admissions Committee, and the Director of Graduate Studies will determine teaching grades.
 Teaching grades will be based upon the recommendations of the professor/instructor in charge of the course(s) in which the teaching assistants are employed and the student reviews of TA performance.
 Credit toward fulfillment of the teaching requirement of the Department of Physics and Astronomy will only be awarded to teaching assistants that receive a teaching grade of B or better for the semester or summer session.
 Repeated, unexcused failure to show up for classes prepared and on time alone suffices for teaching assistants to earn a grade below the B threshold without regard to any other considerations of teaching performance.
-Failure to receive a grade of B or better suffices for the Graduate

-Committee to find the student to not be in good academic standing.
+Failure to receive a grade of B or better suffices for the Graduate Committee to find the student to not be in good academic standing.
 The consequences of being in poor academic standing include forfeiture of any funding guarantees, especially through teaching support, made to the student as part of their admissions offer and, possibly, not being permitted to continue in the graduate program in the Department of Physics and Astronomy at the University of Pittsburgh.
 The Graduate Committee will review such cases individually to render a final decision on the academic status of any student that has not performed teaching duties at an acceptable level.
 All aspects of the academic record of the student, especially past teaching performance, will be considered during the deliberations of the Graduate Committee.
 Teaching Assistants are notified and encouraged to review the results of the Teaching Evaluations at the end of the term.